prometheus-community/helm-charts/charts/prometheus-snmp-exporter/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 2.0.0

+BREAKING CHANGES:

+This version of the exporter introduces a new configuration file format.
+This new format separates the walk and metric mappings from the connection and authentication settings.
+This allows for easier configuration of different auth params without having to duplicate the full walk and metric mapping.

+See [auth-split-migration.md](https://github.com/prometheus/snmp_exporter/blob/main/auth-split-migration.md) for more details.

 ### To 1.0.0

 This version allows multiple Targets to be specified when using ServiceMonitor.
 When you use ServiceMonitor, please rewrite below: